One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Introduction

 The Standard Model (SM) has excellently described high energy physics up to energies of ${\mathcal O}(100)$ GeV.
-The only undetected constituent of the SM, up to now, is a Higgs boson which is required to explain the generation of fermion and gauge boson masses.
-Theoretically the Higgs boson mass squared is quadratically sensitive to any new physics scale beyond the Standard Model (BSM) which may arise at higher energy scales and hence stabilization of the Higgs mass squared prefers the energy scale at which the BSM turns up to be lowered to ${\mathcal O}(1)$ TeV.
-On the other hand, electroweak precision measurements with naive naturalness assumption raise the energy scale of the BSM up to 100 TeV or even higher.
+The only undetected constituent of the SM to date is a Higgs boson which is essential to generating fermion and gauge boson masses.
+Theoretically the Higgs boson mass squared is quadratically sensitive to any new physics scale beyond the Standard Model (BSM) and stabilization of the Higgs mass squared prefers the energy scale below ${\mathcal O}(1)$ TeV.
+But electroweak precision measurements with naive naturalness assumption raise the energy scale of the BSM up to 100 TeV or even higher.
 Hence, there remains a tension between theory and experiment associated with the stabilization of the SM Higgs mass.
-But with the start-up of the LHC in 2007 the tension may be relaxed by directly observing the BSM at TeV energy scale.

-Supersymmetry is one of the most attractive approaches to stabilize the Higgs mass squared.
-The cancellation of quadratic divergences between the SM particle and their superpartner loops in the SM Higgs mass squared is one of the main motivation for the Minimal Supersymmetric Standard Model (MSSM) and its extensions.
-The MSSM predicts that the upper bound of the SM Higgs mass is 135 GeV for $m_t=175$ GeV and $M_S=2$ TeV, where $M_S^2 \equiv \frac{1}{2}(M_{\tilde t_1}^2+M_{\tilde t_2}^2)$~\cite{Allanach:2004rh,Degrassi:2002fi}.
-This Higgs mass upper bound can be relaxed in non-minimal extensions of the MSSM.
-However, unsuppressed flavor changing neutral currents (FCNC) and other constraints almost rule out the entire parameter space of so-called MSSM-124~\cite{Haber:1997if} in its most general form.
+With the latest data from the LHC the tension gets stronger.

-The idea of little Higgs originates in the speculation that the SM Higgs may be a pseudo-Nambu-Goldstone boson~\cite{Georgi:1974yw,Kaplan:1983fs, Arkani-Hamed:2001nc,Arkani-Hamed:2002pa,Arkani-Hamed:2002qx, Arkani-Hamed:2002qy,Schmaltz:2002wx}.
-Stabilization of the Higgs mass in the little Higgs theories is achieved by the ``collective symmetry breaking" which naturally renders the SM Higgs mass much smaller than the symmetry breaking scale.
-The distinct elements of little Higgs models are a vector-like heavy top quark and various scalar and vector bosons.
+The basic idea of little Higgs is that the SM Higgs is a pseudo-Nambu-Goldstone boson(pNGB)~\cite{Georgi:1974yw,Kaplan:1983fs, Arkani-Hamed:2001nc,Arkani-Hamed:2002pa,Arkani-Hamed:2002qx, Arkani-Hamed:2002qy,Schmaltz:2002wx}.
+Stabilization of the Higgs mass in the little Higgs theories is achieved by the ``collective symmetry breaking" which naturally renders the SM Higgs mass much smaller than the global symmetry breaking scale.
+The distinct elements of little Higgs models are a vector-like heavy top quark, and various scalar and vector bosons.
 The former is universal while the latter is model-dependent.
-Both of them contribute significantly to one-loop processes and hence establish strict constraints on the parameter space of little Higgs models.
-At worst, electroweak precision tests push up the symmetry breaking scale to $5$ TeV or higher, and regenerate significant fine-tuning in the Higgs potential.
+Both of them contribute significantly to one-loop processes and hence set strict constraints on the parameter space of little Higgs models.
+At worst, electroweak precision tests push up the symmetry breaking scale to $5$ TeV or higher, and even revive the fine-tuning problem of the Higgs potential.